-Born in 1961 in Mexico City, which is the same city where he works and lives.
+Born in 1961 in Mexico City, where he lives and currently works.

-In 1982 moved to NYC to study Film at NYU, where he obtained his BFA in 1986.
+In 1982 the artist moved to NYC to study Film at NYU, where he obtained his BFA in 1986.
 In New York he also studied music composition at The Julliard School (1989) and at The Music Center (1983-1989).
 Premiered his own piano compositions twice (1987 & 1988) at the Weill Recital Hall of Carnegie Hall, NYC.
-Later on, studied “Creative Writing” at SOGEM, Mexico City (1997-1998).
-Since the beginning of the 80’s to this date, he has finished more than 100 shorts on film and video, composed the music for them, as well as for other film projects and different theatre plays, TV programs and radio.
+Later on, Nicolayevsky studied “Creative Writing” at SOGEM, Mexico City (1997-1998).
+Since the beginning of the 80’s till today, he has produced more than 100 shorts on film and video, for which he also composed the music.
 The artist has also been involved in performance and cabaret.

 In the year 2000, curator Rajendra Roy presents the entire collection of individual portraits belonging to his work titled “Lost Portraits” in Anthology Film Archives, New York City, at the 14th Mix New York, Lesbian & Gay Experimental Film/Video Festival.

-In 2003 became a fellow of the Media Arts Program (Rockefeller Foundation and Ford Foundation).
-In 2005, Centre Culturel La Clef in Paris, France, presented a retrospective show, which covered work from 1984 to 2004.
-In 2006, presented a selection of work on film and video at The Museum of Modern Art, NYC, in a solo event called: “A Evening with Ricardo Nicolayevsky”.
+In 2003 Nicolayevsky became a fellow at the Media Arts Program (Rockefeller Foundation and Ford Foundation).
+In 2005, Centre Culturel La Clef in Paris, France, presented a retrospective show, which covered the artists’ work from 1984 to 2004.
+In 2006, Nicolayevsky presented a selection of works on film and video at The Museum of Modern Art, NYC, in a solo event called: “A Evening with Ricardo Nicolayevsky”.
 In 2009 had a solo show at the Museum of Modern Art in Mexico City.
 In 2010, Editorial Quimera in Mexico published his book titled 300 Aphorisms by Ricardo Nicolayevsky.
 In 2013 received the grant of the Sistema Nacional de Creadores de Arte del FONCA-CONACULTA, important distinction for artists, awarded by the Mexican Government.